hdShang/arxiv-daily/docs/cs-AI/2025-05-19/papers/250513737v2-causal-head-gating-a-framework-for-interpreting-roles-of-attention-h.md

 ---
 layout: default
-title: Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers
+title: "Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers"
 ---

 # Causal Head Gating: A Framework for Interpreting Roles of Attention Heads in Transformers